Lennartstachowiak/future-proof/frontend/README.md

 ### Running with the Backend

 For full functionality, ensure the backend service is running before starting the frontend.
 The frontend expects the backend to be available at http://0.0.0.0:8000.

-### Adding New Features

-When adding new features:

-1. Create new components in the appropriate directories
-2. Update types in feature-specific type files
-3. Use the RestaurantContext to access the current restaurant
-4. Use the API utility functions for backend communication

-### Code Style and Conventions

-- Follow TypeScript best practices with proper type definitions
-- Use React Hooks for state management and side effects
-- Follow the component file structure of existing features
-- Use Tailwind CSS for styling components